Crucial Winter Hiking Gear: Microspikes

 Cleats

-Cleats like Yaktrax® and NANOspikes® are great for walking around your yard or suburban neighborhood.
+Cleats like Yaktrax® and Kahtoola NANOspikes® are fantastic for walking around your icy suburban yard and neighborhood safely.
 Runners also find them useful for extending their training season into the coldest months.

 MICROspikes® / Trail Crampons

-These are the same thing, named differently for legal and marketing reasons.
+These two are the same kind of product, named differently for legal and marketing reasons.

 The two big players in this market are Kahtoola® and Hillsound®.
 Each offers a range of options.
-After I did my research, I chose a pair of Hillsound Trail Crampons for three reasons:
+I used a pair of Hillsound Trail Crampons for several seasons and I still have them in my kit as spares.
+However, several years ago I switched to Kahtoola MICROspikes because they’re lighter and I find them much easier to take on and off.

-With my Hillsounds on, I can walk confidently across smooth glare ice, and even head uphill on long steepish sections without too much worry.
+With a solid pair of spikes on, I can walk confidently across smooth glare ice, and even head uphill on long steepish sections without much worry.

-Please treat yourself right on these items.
+Please treat yourself right, here.
 You’ll be rewarded with years of excellent and safe winter traction.
-My Hillsounds are are about to enter their third winter season, and they’re still in great condition.
+My Kahtoola spikes are about to enter their third winter season, and they’re still in fantastic shape.

 Snowshoes